AstarNetwork/astar-docs/docs/EVM/precompiles.md

 ```

-Let's now use this precompile to check `current era` and `total staked amount` in the `pallet-dapps-staking` for the Shiden network.
-For this excercise we will use Remix.
+Example use: check `current era` and `total staked amount` in the `pallet-dapps-staking` for Shiden Network.
+For this example we will use Remix.

-1. Copy `DappsStaking.sol` from [astar-frame repo](https://github.com/AstarNetwork/astar-frame/) and create new contract in the Remix
+1. Copy `DappsStaking.sol` from [astar-frame repo](https://github.com/AstarNetwork/astar-frame/) and create new contract in Remix:
 ![](https://i.imgur.com/mr0TcLq.png)

-2. Compile the DappsStaking contract
+2. Compile the dAppStaking contract:
 ![](https://i.imgur.com/6Wgg9rf.jpg)

 3. The precompile does not need to be deployed since it is already on the network, but you need to tell Remix where to find it.
-After you connect your EVM wallet to Shiden network (same applies for Astar mainnet and for Shibuya testnet) follow these steps
+After you connect your EVM wallet to Shiden Network (same applies for Astar Network and for Shibuya Testnet) follow these steps:
     1. Go to Deploy tab
     2. Use injected Web3 environment.
-It should point to Shiden Mainnet with id 336
+It should point to Shiden Mainnet with `ChainId 336`
-    3. Make sure you have selected DappsStaking contract
+    3. Make sure you have the selected dAppStaking contract
     4. Provide the address of the precompiled contract `0x0000000000000000000000000000000000005001`
-    5. The DAPPSSTAKING contract will appear under Deployed contracts
+    5. The dAppStaking contract will appear under Deployed contracts

 ![](https://i.imgur.com/6RnQlkb.jpg)